Bookrage001/osc/resources/docs/widgets-reference.md

     target:false,           // [array/string] List of target hosts ("ip:port" pairs), separated by spaces
     path:false,             // [string] osc path, default to '/widget_id'
-    preArgs:[]              // [array] list of constant values to prepend to the sent value(s) }
+    preArgs:[]              // [array] list of constant values to prepend to the sent value(s)
+                            // a value's type can be specified by writing it as an object:
+                            // preArgs: [{type:"integer",value:1}]
+}
 ```